jobaercfc/Ecommerce-with-PHP/README.md

 # Ecommerce-with-PHP
-This is a web application which is being developed with PHP.
-I am working here with a template.
-Here I am using PHP for Backend and MySQL for databse.
+This is a web application which was developed with PHP.
+Here I used PHP, Javascript, AJAX and MySQL for databse.